 - Because of intermittent incidents of reduced or zero baseflows (zero baseflows may persist for months), salinity levels may rise to excessive levels (a salinity of 98 is on record) and no estuarine biota survives such levels.
-Such events may become more common in future. - Over- and possible illegal abstraction of freshwater upstream. - Alien vegetation increasing in extent in the catchment. - Increased pollution from river runoff or agricultural return flow from farming activities in the catchment.

-• Injury or loss of human life in the event of an accident on the causeway during inclement weather conditions and/or water levels overtopping the crossing.
+Such events may become more common in future. - Over- and possible illegal abstraction of freshwater upstream. - Alien vegetation increasing in extent in the catchment. - Increased pollution from river runoff or agricultural return flow from farming activities in the catchment. - Injury or loss of human life in the event of an accident on the causeway during inclement weather conditions and/or water levels overtopping the crossing. - Freshwater and seawater flooding leading to erosion and removal of causeway. - Socio-economic issues that lead to higher crime rates.